Skip to Content

 Dyed Geodes May Imitate Gemstones or Rare Minerals

-Dyeing geode stones is a cheap way to imitate rare gemstones, which are very expensive.
-The intent of this is to provide an affordable option for consumers looking for a similar gemstone look.
+Dyeing geode stones is a cheap way to imitate rare and expensive gemstones.
+This intends to provide an affordable option for consumers looking for a similar gemstone look.
 They can be used in jewelry or aesthetic pieces.

-• A very common example is ‘Howlite,’ which is usually found in white or colorless, nodule form.
+• A typical example is ‘Howlite,’ which is usually found in white or colorless nodule form.
 They are often colored to imitate the valuable mineral stone ‘Turquoise.’
 This is why Howlite is also called ‘Turquinite.’

 • An average size (say a baseball size) of typical calcite or quartz crystals can sell from $4-$12.
 The more uncommon mineral geodes can sell from $30 to $600.
-Again, the price will vary with the size, type of mineral, and aesthetic of the piece.
+Again, the price will vary with the piece’s size, mineral, and aesthetic.

 TIP: Heightened demand for geodes results in the artificial manufacturing of fake geodes.
 Find out the main differences between real and fake geodes in the article below: